Predictive posteriors under hidden confounding: Introduction

-We offer the first principled, unified, and practical solution to two longstanding and challenging problems simultaneously: conducting hypothesis testing for causal parenting and calibrating probabilistic predictions in the presence of hidden confounding. \cite{wu} introduce a hierarchical generative model that encodes the indices of invariant predictors as a latent Bernoulli vector and, then perform posterior inference—exact or variational—to identify features whose conditional relationship with the outcome remains stable across environments.
-Nonetheless, as \cite{wu}'s framework exploits the original invariance assumption in \cite{peters}—namely that the conditional distribution of the outcome given the truly invariant covariates is identical across environments—it inherits the same vulnerability: when hidden confounders induce violations of this assumption (e.g., the conditional model is misspecified because of omitting covariates), the method can still select non-causal features or discard causal ones.
-Likewise, \cite{madaleno2025} reformulate Invariant Causal Prediction in a Bayesian setting—embedding per-environment coefficients in a hierarchical prior and using sparsity induced priors to screen for invariant parents—yet it still rests on the invariance assumption. \cite{holovchak2025} seek to recover interventional distributions, which are not designed for predictive purposes and do not provide built-in facilities for formal hypothesis testing.
-Our approach, on the other hand, supplies well-calibrated Bayesian posteriors for both causal coefficients and outcome predictions, yielding credible intervals and a causal discovery procedure that remain valid under hidden confounding with a shifted test environment.

-We extensively evaluate the empirical coverage properties of our approach across a range of scenarios, varying both sample size (four levels) and covariate dimension (three levels).
+With this, we offer the first principled, unified, and practical solution to two longstanding and challenging problems in computational statistics: conducting hypothesis testing for causal parenting and calibrating probabilistic predictions in the presence of hidden confounding.
+In related work, \cite{wu} introduce a hierarchical generative model that encodes the indices of invariant predictors as a latent Bernoulli vector and, then perform posterior inference to select features whose conditional relationship with the outcome remains stable across environments.
+Nonetheless, their framework exploits the original invariance assumption in \cite{peters} and, therefore, it inherits its vulnerability: when hidden confounders induce violations of this assumption, the method can still select non-causal features or discard causal ones.
+Likewise, \cite{madaleno2025} reformulate \cite{peters} in a Bayesian setting, yet it still relies on the invariance assumption.
+Finally, \cite{holovchak2025} seek to recover interventional distributions, which are not designed for predictive purposes and do not provide built-in facilities for formal hypothesis testing.
+Our approach, alternatively, supplies well-calibrated Bayesian posteriors for both causal parameters and outcome predictions, yielding credible intervals on a shifted test environment and a causal discovery procedure that remain valid under hidden confounding.
+Besides, we computationally assess the empirical coverage properties of our approach across a range of scenarios, varying both sample size and covariate dimension.
 In all settings, the coverage achieved by our method closely matches the nominal theoretical level.
-In contrast, even the best-case performance of the baseline—Ordinary Least Squares (OLS)—is comparable to the worst-case performance of our approach.
+In contrast, even the best-case performance of the baseline—Ordinary Least Squares (OLS)—is comparable to the worst-case performance of our method.